Biologically Plausible Learning via Bidirectional Spike-Based Distillation: Experiments

 \textbf{Spiking neuron outputs degrade performance compared to continuous activations.} When trained with backpropagation, Spiking Neural Networks (SNNs) consistently exhibit inferior performance compared to Artificial Neural Networks (ANNs) across all evaluated datasets and network architectures.
 This performance degradation highlights the disadvantage of using spiking neurons, which emit binary 0–1 spikes, as opposed to neurons that produce continuous-valued activations.

 \textbf{Our proposed BSD algorithm reconciles biological plausibility with competitive performance.} BSD satisfies all five criteria of biological plausibility (\textbf{C1}--\textbf{C5}) while achieving performance comparable to backpropagation, with stable convergence across diverse datasets.
 In particular, on challenging datasets such as SVHN, CIFAR-10, and CIFAR-100, and on more complex architectures including CNNs, BSD consistently delivers robust performance.
-Taken together, these findings underscore the feasibility of attaining biological plausibility without sacrificing task performance.
+Taken together, these findings underscore the feasibility of attaining biological plausibility without sacrificing task performance. {To further assess the scalability of our approach, we conducted experiments on the more complex Tiny-ImageNet dataset, with the results presented in Appendix~\ref{app:tiny_imagenet_results}.} {We also evaluate the robustness of our models against input noise in Appendix~\ref{app:robustness_analysis}.}

 \definecolor{tablecolor}{RGB}{230,220,250}